TaqdeesHigh/TaqdeesHigh/README.md

 # Hi there 👋, I'm [Taqdees]!

-I'm a **Backend and Infrastructure Developer** with a passion for creating robust and scalable applications.
+I'm a **Backend ** with a passion for creating robust and scalable applications.
 I enjoy working on both the front end and back end, ensuring seamless integration and optimal performance.

 ## 🛠️ Technologies & Tools